intel/gbs/docs/GBS.rst

 The binary rpm repositories contain all the binary rpm packages which are used to create the chroot environment and build packages, which can be remote, like tizen release or snapshot repositories, or local repository.
 Local repository supports two types:

-- Standard repository with repodata exists
+- A standard repository with repodata exists
 - A normal directory contains RPM packages.
 GBS will find all RPM packages under this directory.

 Please refer to `Configuration File </documentation/reference/git-build-system/configuration-file>`_ part to configure a repository.